akshitjain16/guesthouse/README.md

 ## Features

 - **User Authentication**: Login and registration system.
-- **Admin Panel**: Manage users, bookings, and menus.
+- **Admin Panel**: Manage users, bookings, menus, and search for users by employee code.
-- **Meal Booking**: Users can book meals and view their booking history and Payments.
+- **Meal Booking**: Users can book meals and view their booking history and monthly charges.
 - **Role-Based Access Control**: Different views and access levels for admins and employees.
-- **Guesthouse Management**: Admins can only access data related to their specific guesthouse.
+- **Guesthouse Management**: Admins can only access data related to their specific guesthouse - Edit user details and Soft delete user accounts.

 ## Technologies Used